Wild Parrots Up Close

 We have a last chance to see parrots here today as after breakfast we transfer to the Azuero Peninsula.
 We will arrive in time to check for parrots around the lodge.

-Blue-headed Parrots and Brown-throated Conures can be found here
+Blue-headed Parrots and Brown-throated Parakeets can be found here.

 Overnight Hotel Heliconia